DoronAzulayPrograming/Look-into-memory/README.md

 + Structs     : user can scan a memory area and read it at whatever values are convenient for him
 + Information : details of the selected process
 Each window has its own features.

+## Build steps
+to build the project you will need install visual studio 2019 https://visualstudio.microsoft.com/ and Windows Driver Kit (WDK) https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk. compile and build each separately.

++ driver as x64
++ smdkd.dll as x64
++ disassembler as x86
++ wrapper as any cpu ( x86 )
++ scanner as any cpu ( x64 )

 #### System Requirements